Castleruddery Stone Circle

 Castleruddery Stone Circle is a recumbent stone circle and National Monument located in County Wicklow, Ireland.

 Location

 Castleruddery Stone Circle is located 2.5 km east of Stratford-on-Slaney, 300 m north of the River Slaney.

 History

 The stone circle was built c.
-2500 BC.
+2505 BC.

 Description

 Castleruddery Stone Circle is 30 m in diameter.
 It is composed of 29 stones, some of which are decorated with cup marks.
-The circle has two enormous white quartz portal stones at the entrance, each weighing at least 15 tons.
+The circle has two enormous recumbent white quartz portal stones at the entrance, each weighing at least 15 tons.
 The circle itself is surrounded by an embankment about 1.2 m high.
 The 4.5 m metre wide bank has an opening in the east.